 - Use the Test Settings to test and confirm your settings before continuing.

-More information on user/group synchronization on Linux is available in PaperCut NG on Linux.
+For more information on user/group synchronization on Linux, see PaperCut NG on Linux.

 User Client options (Professional (Client Billing) organization type only)

 If you selected Professional (Client Billing), as the organization type, the User client options screen is displayed.